jackworthen/photo-sphere/README.md

   - File size and dimensions
   - GPS coordinates (if available)
   - Google Maps integration for location data

+### Working with HEIC Files

+- **With HEIC support enabled**: Full thumbnails, previews, and metadata extraction
+- **Without HEIC support**: Files are cataloged with placeholder thumbnails and basic metadata
+- **Double-click**: Opens HEIC files in your default viewer regardless of PhotoSphere's HEIC support
+- **Status indicator**: Check the status bar to see if HEIC support is enabled

 ### Database Management